Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: A classification of missingness

 In some cases, the distinction drawn by \citet{Wuensch2024} may lack clarity.
 For example, it may be unclear whether a method could in principle converge, but fails to do so within the specified number of iterations and convergence criterion, or whether it is inherently unable to converge (e.g., because the objective function being optimized is unbounded).
-Additionally, the distinction depends on whether a ``method'' is defined as a specific implementation or as a theoretical concept.
-That is, a ``method'' could either theoretically refer to a general approach (e.g., maximum likelihood logistic regression) or to a specific implementation (e.g., the \texttt{glm} implementation of R with default arguments).
+Additionally, the distinction depends on whether a ``method'' is defined as a general approach (e.g., maximum likelihood logistic regression) or a specific implementation (e.g., the \texttt{glm} implementation of R with default arguments).
 For a given data set, there may be a well-defined logistic regression maximum likelihood estimate, but the \texttt{glm} function may still fail to converge.
-To give another example from our literature review, in the simulation study of \citet{Ross2023}, different implementations of the same method in either R or SAS had different non-convergence rates.
+Similarly, in the simulation study of \citet{Ross2023}, different implementations of the same method in either R or SAS had different non-convergence rates.
 Depending on whether one considers these implementations to be the same or different methods, they may or may not be able to converge for certain data sets.

-There may also be cases where the distinction between DGM and method missingness is ambiguous.
+There are also cases where the distinction between DGM and method missingness is ambiguous.
 For example, in a simulation study evaluating the performance of logistic regression, a simulated data set may be completely separated (i.e., the outcome can be perfectly predicted from the covariates), in which case ordinary maximum likelihood logistic regression cannot converge because the maximum likelihood estimate does not exist.
-Depending on the goals and context of the simulation study, this may be defined as DGM missingness (e.g., when only data sets without complete separation are of interest) or method missingness (e.g., when methods that can handle complete separation are also included in the simulation study).
+Depending on the goals of the simulation study, this may be defined as DGM missingness (e.g., when only data sets without complete separation are of interest) or method missingness (e.g., when methods that can handle complete separation are also included in the simulation study).